 Why?
 Because of contamination by Cs137 , etc.

-2/3 of Japan in East side will be a dead zone. about 6 years agoAnswered by Guest. via WorldNomads.com
+2/3 of Japan in East side will be a dead zone. over 6 years agoAnswered by Guest. via WorldNomads.com

 if your kid is going to live for the next 80 years, don't go there!
-The effect is long term. about 5 years agoAnswered by MT via WorldNomads.com
+The effect is long term. over 5 years agoAnswered by MT via WorldNomads.com